A few weeks ago, we introduced azzurra-voice, our open, state-of-the-art Italian Text-to-Speech (TTS) model.

 Why We Built a New Engine

 By building csm.rs in Rust, we gain the low-level control needed to squeeze every last drop of performance out of the hardware.
-This ensures the voice generation step is never the bottleneck, paving the way for a truly fluid and responsive AI companion.
+This ensures the voice generation step is never the bottleneck.

 Open Source for a Private Future